 Managing Depression Among Residents

-This metric is a measure of the percent of long-term care patients who are demonstrating symptoms of depression.
-Some argue this is a reliable measure of quality of life.
+Measures the percentage of long-term patients who are demonstrating depressive symptoms.
+Some believe that this is a reasonable measure of quality of life.

 Appropriate Vaccine Usage